builders/docs/docs/process/index.md

 ---
 title: To Build
-description: A community design project to reimagine our social architecture.
+description: A community design project to reimagine our social architecture
 ---

 # Social Architecture